 Indigenized Slam Poetry

-Kelly McCarthy and Kathleen Meiklejohn of Spencer Middle School and their English/Social Studies 8 students have been participating in a 2017-2018 SET-BC Aboriginal Education Synergy Project.
+Kelly McCarthy and Kathleen Meiklejohn of Spencer Middle School and their English/Social Studies 8 participated in a 2017-2018 SET-BC Aboriginal Education Synergy Project.

 In the fall of 2018, Kelly and Kathleen started their students off on a year-long Indigenized Slam Poetry project.
 This project has multiple components, first exploring student world-view and differing world perspectives.
 Following from there, the project will explore the experiences of Canadian First Nations people, the Truth and Reconciliation Council’s 94 calls to action, and examine how these perspectives shape students’ personal perspectives.
 Ultimately, the learning and reflection from these perspectives will inform the students’ work as they create their final Slam Poetry pieces.